Bhanugupta: New translation (1981)

 — Eran inscription of Bhanugupta, 510 CE.

 Bhanugupta in the inscription is only mentioned as a "Raja" and not a "Maharaja" or a "Maharajadhiraja" as would be customary for a Gupta Empire ruler.
 Therefore he may only have been a Governor for the region of Malwa, under Gupta Emperor Narasimhagupta.

 Manjushri-mula-kalpa

-According to a 6th century CE Buddhist work, the Manjushri-mula-kalpa, "after the death of Budhagupta, two kings in Gupta line were crowned, one in Gauda and the other in Magadha", the latter being probably Narasimhagupta.
+According to a 6th century CE Buddhist work, the Manjushri-mula-kalpa, "after the death of Budhagupta, two kings in the Gupta line were crowned, one in Gauda and the other in Magadha", the latter being probably Narasimhagupta.
 According to this work, after Bhanu Gupta had lost Malwa, Toramana continued his conquest to Magadha, forcing Narasimhagupta Baladitya to make a retreat to Bengal.
 Toramana is said to have crowned a new king in Benares, named Prakataditya, who is presented as a son of Narasimha Gupta.
 Toramana then died in Benares as he was returning westward.